smallk/smallk/sphinx/source/pages_documentation_tools.rst

 		comparisons with Matlab), in which each factorization problem has to proceed from a known initializer.
 The W initializer matrices must be of shape m x 2, and the H initializer matrices must be of shape 2 x n.
-	5.  –-tol: tolerance value for each internal NMF-RANK2 factorization; the stopping criterion is the ratio of projected gradient method
+	5.  --tol: tolerance value for each internal NMF-RANK2 factorization; the stopping criterion is the ratio of projected gradient method
-	6.  –-outdir: path to the folder into which to write the output files; if omitted results will be written to the current directory
+	6.  --outdir: path to the folder into which to write the output files; if omitted results will be written to the current directory
-	7.  –-miniter: minimum number of iterations to perform before checking progress on each NMF-RANK2 factorization
+	7.  --miniter: minimum number of iterations to perform before checking progress on each NMF-RANK2 factorization
-	8.  –-maxiter: the maximum number of iterations to perform on each NMF-RANK2 factorization
+	8.  --maxiter: the maximum number of iterations to perform on each NMF-RANK2 factorization
-	9. –-maxterms: the number of dictionary keywords to include in each node
+	9. --maxterms: the number of dictionary keywords to include in each node
-	10. –-maxthreads: the maximum number of threads to use; the default is to use as many threads as the hardware can support (your number may differ from that shown)
+	10. --maxthreads: the maximum number of threads to use; the default is to use as many threads as the hardware can support (your number may differ from that shown)
-	11. –-unbalanced: threshold value for declaring leaf node imbalance (see explanation above)
+	11. --unbalanced: threshold value for declaring leaf node imbalance (see explanation above)
-	12. –-trial_allowance: maximum number of split attempts for any node (see explanation above)
+	12. --trial_allowance: maximum number of split attempts for any node (see explanation above)
-	13. –-flat: whether to generate a flat clustering result in addition to the hierarchical clustering result
+	13. --flat: whether to generate a flat clustering result in addition to the hierarchical clustering result
-	14. –-verbose: whether to display updates to the screen as the iterations progress
+	14. --verbose: whether to display updates to the screen as the iterations progress
-	15. –-format: file format to use for the clustering results
+	15. --format: file format to use for the clustering results
-	16. –-treefile: name of the output file for the factorization tree; uses the format specified by the format parameter
+	16. --treefile: name of the output file for the factorization tree; uses the format specified by the format parameter
-	17. –-assignfile: name of the output file for the cluster assignments
+	17. --assignfile: name of the output file for the cluster assignments

 Sample Runs
 ===========